-Intermittent fasting not only has the potential to make you smarter, happier and healthier, but could help you stay that way for longer, well into old age.
+What if there were a simple, easy way to improve your brain health?
+Intermittent fasting not only has the potential to make you smarter, happier, and healthier but could help you stay that way for longer, well into old age.
 We explore the science behind intermittent fasting for brain health.

-The human genome is complex, and evolved primarily during a time when food was either plentiful or scarce.
-Humans who survived during this feast or famine era were those who were best adapted to continued, sharp brain function when hungry.
-Afterall, one needed to be at the top of their game to hunt.
+Humans who survived the feast or famine era, developed sharper brain function when they went hungry.
+They needed to be at the top of their game to hunt.

 How Fasting Changes Your Brain

-In general, any diet that stabilizes your blood sugar, reduces systemic inflammation and removes free-radicals is going to positively impact your brain as well as your body.
-Intermittent fasting can do all of the above very effectively.
+An eating plan that stabilizes your blood sugar, reduces systemic inflammation, and removes free-radicals positively impacts your brain as well as your body.
+Intermittent fasting can do all that effectively.
+Here’s how:

-Intermittent fasting improves brain health by increasing production of brain-derived neurotrophic factor, or BDNF.
-This protein helps neurons in the brain resist degeneration, disease and dysfunction.
-For example, animal studies show that BDNF helps neurons resist age-related brain disease such as dementia, and has a role in protecting stroke patients from brain damage.
+Intermittent fasting improves your brain health by increasing your production of the brain-derived neurotrophic factor BDNF.
+This protein helps the neurons in your brain resist degeneration, disease, and dysfunction.
+For example, some studies show BDNF may help your neurons resist age-related brain diseases like dementia, and play a vital role in stroke rehabilitation.

-In addition, BDNF preserves homeostasis in the brain by mediating the effects of fasting on mood, cognition, cardiovascular functioning, and peripheral metabolism.
-BDNF increases insulin sensitivity and regulates heart rate and other parasympathetic actions.
+BDNF preserves homeostasis in your brain by mediating the effects of fasting on mood, cognition, cardiovascular functioning, and peripheral metabolism.
+BDNF increases your insulin sensitivity and regulates your heart rate and other parasympathetic actions.

-Ketosis is the process by which the brain turns to fat for energy when glucose is no longer available.
+Ketosis is the process your brain uses when it turns to fat for energy if glucose is no longer available.
 It’s triggered by intermittent fasting, which removes glucose as a source of energy during the fasting window.
-This “metabolic switch” is related to brain health for a variety of reasons.
+This “metabolic switch” is related to your brain health for a variety of reasons.

-Neuroplasticity is the brain’s ability to create new neuronal networks.
-This process is enhanced by metabolic switching, during which the brain receives energy from glucose while in a fed state, and from fats while in a fasted state.
-The resulting molecular and cellular adaptations enhance the brain’s resistance to injury, disease and stress.
+Neuroplasticity is your brain’s ability to create new neuronal networks, and metabolic switching enhances this process.
+During metabolic switching, your brain receives energy from glucose when you eat, and from fats when you fast.
+The resulting molecular and cellular adaptations enhance your brain’s resistance to injury, disease, and stress.

-Neuroplasticity as a result of intermittent fasting is related to enhanced cognitive function and improved mood as new neurons form in the prefrontal cortex.
-It’s the process of hormesis, triggered by Intermittent fasting, which results in reduced inflammation and oxidative stress, and increased neuron growth for improved memory, learning, and cognition.
+Neuroplasticity as a result of intermittent fasting can enhance your cognitive function and improve your mood as new neurons form in your prefrontal cortex.
+It’s the process of hormesis, triggered by intermittent fasting, which reduces your inflammation and oxidative stress, and increases neuron growth to improve your memory, learning, and cognition.

-Studies in mice show that those who participated in intermittent fasting were more alert, learned things more quickly and had improved memory, as opposed to mice who were fed regular meals.
+Studies in mice show the mice who fasted were more alert, learned more quickly, and showed improvements in their memory, as opposed to mice who were fed regular meals.
 The fasted mice experienced new neuron growth and an increase in brain connectivity.

 From an evolutionary standpoint, it makes sense that brain size and cognitive function would be preserved during times of fasting, even when the body loses weight and organs reduce in size in response to caloric restriction.